vinayytyagi/vinayytyagi/README.md

 <div>
   <h1>Vinay Kumar</h1>
   <p>Hello!
 I'm a passionate and dedicated Computer Science and Engineering student.
 I have a keen interest in web development, artificial intelligence, and open-source contributions.
-With a strong foundation in programming languages like JavaScript and C/C++, and hands-on experience in frameworks such as React, Next.js, and Node.js, I strive to build scalable and efficient applications.</p>
+With a strong foundation in programming languages like <strong>JavaScript</strong> and <strong>C/C++</strong>, and hands-on experience in frameworks such as <strong>React</strong>, <strong>Next.js</strong>, and <strong>Node.js</strong>, I strive to build scalable and efficient applications.</p>
 </div>